The Glasgow Chamber Orchestra is a charity registered in Scotland No SC022256

 Currently, vacancies exist for violins, violas, double basses and trumpets.

 All members pay an annual subscription, which is set each year at the Annual General Meeting of the orchestra.
-For the 2016/17 session, this is set at £120.
-A reduced subscription is available for students and unwaged members, by arrangement with our Treasurer.
+For the 2017/18 session, this is set at £120.
+A reduced subscription of £50 is available for students and unwaged members.

 If you are interested in becoming a member, please e-mail us at email@example.com for further information.